muFunds

 Function call

-µFunds can track several types of assets, including mutual funds, stocks, pension plans, bonds, ETFs... that can be identified by different names or tickers at the same time, depending on the context or source.
+muFunds can track several types of assets, including mutual funds, stocks, pension plans, bonds, ETFs... that can be identified by different names or tickers at the same time, depending on the context or source.
+Check the Compatibility list to make sure you use the proper identifier(s) for an asset and a data source.

 • ISIN (International Securities Identification Number)